Haiderade/Haiderade.github.io/about.markdown

 permalink: /about/
 ---

-21 y/o soon-to-be college grad trying to make his way through the world, and preferably not die trying.
+21 y/o recent college grad trying to make his way through the world, and preferably not die trying.

 Expect irregular posts with even less consistent content.